goern/ludus/README.md

 - `Content type`: application/json
 - `Which events would you like to trigger this webhook?`: Send me everything

-To set up a trello webhook, please follow the instruction given [here](https://developers.trello.com/page/webhooks).
+To set up a trello webhook, please follow the instructions given [here](https://developers.trello.com/page/webhooks).

 ### How to configure new events and badges?